Charlie Whitely

 Charles Eric Whitely (12 January 1904 – 12 September 1953) was an Australian rules footballer who played with and in the Victorian Football League (VFL).

 Early life

-The son of William Albert James Whitely (1873–1943) and Elizabeth Mary Whitely, nee Babbington (1873–1953), Charles Eric Whitely was born at Albury on 12 January 1904.
+The son of William Albert James Whitely (1873–1943) and Elizabeth Mary Whitely, née Babbington (1873–1953), Charles Eric Whitely was born at Albury on 12 January 1904.

 Football

-Whitely was a lightly-built wingman and half-forward who had a neat left foot stab-pass.
+Whitely was a lightly built wingman and half-forward who had a neat left foot stab-pass.

 He commenced his football career with the Hume Weir club in the Ovens & Murray Football League where he played from 1922 to 1924.

 In 1925 Whitely joined Richmond, making his solitary appearance in the senior team in their loss to Carlton.

 He transferred to Hawthorn for the 1926 VFL season and scored a goal on debut against St Kilda but also fractured a rib and never again played a VFL match.

 Whitely later transferred to Prahran and then Brunswick in the Victorian Football Association.